BradleyCodeU/bradleycodeu.github.io/_apcsa/ch4fundamentaldatatypes/ch4cedarpointcalc.md

 1. YOU MUST WRITE YOUR PSEUDOCODE AS COMMENTS
 1. Prompt user for number of students
 1. Calculate and printf how many teacher chaperones will be needed
+1. Calculate and printf how many free student coupons will be earned
 1. Calculate and printf the cost of admission for fall.
-Don't forget to subtract coupons.
+Don't forget to subtract coupons!
 1. Calculate and printf the cost of admission for spring.
-Don't forget to subtract coupons.
+Don't forget to subtract coupons!
 1. Calculate and printf the number of school buses needed.
 1. Calculate and printf the school bus cost.
 1. Calculate and printf the number of charter buses needed.